 StarRez is an industry-leading and comprehensive student housing solution that includes: online housing applications, online roommate and room self-selection, roommate matching, social media outlets, and much more.

-To log onto StarRez you will use your same logon information used to access your student email.
+To log onto StarRez you will use the login information used to access your student email.
 This information will be given to you via email once you have been accepted to Lindenwood University.

 When is my housing deposit due?